 Teaching Excellence Initiative

-The Provost sponsors the Teaching Excellence Initiative program which brings together faculty that have completed the ACUE program, teaching award recipients and Teaching and Learning Technologies (TLT) to share a variety of best practice teaching methods, instructional design/technology uses, and offer services such as peer teaching review and feedback for faculty.
-The program is new in Spring 2020, so keep an eye out for more information.
+The Provost sponsors the Teaching Excellence Initiative program which brings together faculty that have completed the ACUE program, teaching award recipients and the Office of Digital Learning to share a variety of best practice teaching methods, instructional design/technology uses, and offer services such as peer teaching review and feedback for faculty.

 Faculty Academic Leadership Program

 The Faculty Academic Leadership Program (FALP) is a 12-week program designed to provide

 - A deeper understanding of university business and functions

 - An opportunity to explore personal leadership skills